GDIATTA/AWS_Data_Engineer/README.md

 Your new database will appear in the list of available databases.
 You can edit the database by choosing the database's name from the Databases dashboard.<br>

 **Step 2.
 Create a table**<br>

 In this step, you create a table using the AWS Glue console.<br>
-    1. In the AWS Glue console, choose Tables in the left-hand menu.<br>
+> 1. In the AWS Glue console, choose Tables in the left-hand menu.<br>
-    2. Choose Add table.<br>
+> 2. Choose Add table.<br>
-    3. Add crawler table<br>
+> 3. Add crawler table<br>
-    4. Set your crawler properties by entering a name for your crawler and then choose next.<br>
+> 4. Set your crawler properties by entering a name for your crawler and then choose next.<br>
-    5. Choose data sources and classifiers by choose a data source configuration, then add a data source and check the Customer classifiers which is optional.
+> 5. Choose data sources and classifiers by choose a data source configuration, then add a data source and check the Customer classifiers which is optional.
 Choose next step.<br>
-    6. Configure security settings by choose or create an IAM role, then leave the other options as default and click next.<br>
+> 6. Configure security settings by choose or create an IAM role, then leave the other options as default and click next.<br>
-    7. Set output and scheduling by :<br>
+> 7. Set output and scheduling by :<br>
-           7.1 Output configuration.
+     >> 7.1 Output configuration.
 For that :<br>
-                   a.
+        >>> a.
 Choose Target database which is the database created right now.<br>
-                   b.
+        >>>b.
 And then leave the other options as default.<br>
-           7.2 Crawler Schedule, by choose the frequency from options as On demand, Hourly, Daily, Weekly, Monthly and Custom<br>
+     >> 7.2 Crawler Schedule, by choose the frequency from options as On demand, Hourly, Daily, Weekly, Monthly and Custom<br>

-     8. Review and create<br>
+> 8. Review and create<br>
-     9. Run crawler<br>
+> 9. Run crawler<br>

 Your newly created table will appear in the Tables dashboard.
 From the dashboard, you can modify and manage all your tables.<br>